nwillc/genfuncs/README.md

 func Map[A, B any](aPromise *genfuncs.Promise[A], then genfuncs.Function[A, *genfuncs.Result[B]]) *genfuncs.Promise[B]
 ```

-Map will Wait for aPromise and then return a new Promise which then maps its result\.
+Map will Wait for aPromise and then return a new Promise which then maps its result.

 # results